CharlesRh/secular-buddhism/eightfold-path/5-right-livelihood/03-purpose-and-meaning.md

 We've explored how our work affects others and the world.
 Today we turn inward to examine our subjective relationship with work.
 Even when external circumstances aren't ideal, our internal orientation to work profoundly affects both our well-being and spiritual development.

 The Buddha recognized that livelihood isn't merely about survival but about how we participate in the world and express our values.
 In contemporary life, where many of us spend most of our waking hours working, finding meaning becomes especially important.
-As philosopher Roman Krznaric suggests, the question isn't just "What do I want from work?" but "What does work want from me?"—what contribution am I uniquely positioned to make?
+Many philosophers and career counselors suggest that instead of just asking what we want from work, we might consider what unique contribution we're positioned to make.

 ### Aligning Work with Values: The Ikigai Framework